-Division Goal: Optimize workforce effectiveness through implementation of new technology, specifically the planning for the migration to a new E911 Telephone System, a new PSA Suite, a new 800 MHz Radio System, the enhancement of wireless devices, and various software enterprise solutions.
+Division Goal: Optimize workforce effectiveness through implementation of new technology, specifically the planning for a new 800 MHz Radio System, the enhancement of wireless devices, and various software enterprise solutions.

 - a.
 Encourage employees to embrace the benefits of new technologies. - b.
 Purposely seek new available technologies and participate in trial usage to determine compatibility with departmental goals and objectives.